 - The complex nature of patient journeys creates much uncertainty on where to prioritize marketing investments.
 The journey, from first symptoms to finding the right treatment, is often non-linear: there are many circuitous paths and decision makers involved in arriving at that ultimate treatment decision.
 For patients this can be extremely frustrating.
 And for BI’s marketing, product and medical affairs teams, these sequences led to many questions.

-Register for EphMRA 2022 to discover how BI and SKIM’s innovative journey research approach resulted in a new marketing strategy and focus, in addition to programs aimed at speeding-up diagnosis and treatment outcomes.
+Discover how BI and SKIM’s innovative journey research approach resulted in a new marketing strategy and focus, in addition to programs aimed at speeding-up diagnosis and treatment outcomes.

 What you’ll learn:

 - How a new advanced analytics approach can better untangle realistic (non-linear) patient journeys for more accurate and granular marketing, product and medical affairs insights.

 - A new advanced analytics model that handles an infinite number of journey possibilities, enables the discovery of patient flow cycles, interactions amongst decision-makers (HCPs, specialists etc) and helps identify critical touchpoints and transitions in the healthcare journey.

 - How Boehringer Ingelheim applied this patient journey research framework to drive positive outcomes across the business.

 Melissa has diverse experience in areas related to healthcare, including consulting, marketing, and business analysis in the pharmaceutical industry in ethical and highly specialized products as well as in medical equipment, surgical supplies, and healing materials.
 As Global Customer Insights Manager for Boehringer Ingelheim, she is responsible for the management of both patient and HCP insights to support commercial decisions.